New Livingston subdivision could be approved despite moratorium

 With the possibility of yet another new development, Dear is concerned the next time it floods, he could lose everything once again.

-Livingston will vote on approving the "preliminary site plan" Thursday night, despite the 60-day moratorium on new developments in the parish.

-Livingston will vote on approving the "preliminary site plan" Thursday night, despite the 60-day moratorium on new developments in the parish.
+Livingston approved the "preliminary site plan" Thursday night, despite the 60-day moratorium on new developments in the parish.

 Even though Dear is concerned about what the subdivision could bring, officials say it will be more than a year before any new homes will be completed in Deer Run if the development is approved.